- There is much controversy as to whether children can be diagnosed with bipolar disorder.

 However, the behavior exhibited by most children is not like that.
 Instead their moods changes with great frequency never allowing the manic (or depressed) mood to last long enough to meet the duration requirements of the DSM and they may not cycle between illness and stability.
 Further, many children do not exhibit the manic grandiosity which is required by DSM.
 These differences have fueled a debate over whether a child with this profile can actually be considered to have bipolar disorder or if perhaps the profile represents a different condition altogether. (see DMDD; A New Classification for DSM) Regardless of which side of the debate an expert falls, it is almost universally recognized that these children are very ill and that further diagnostic clarification is needed.

-To address the problem, a committee convened and announced the creation of a sub-classification of bipolar disorder called Bipolar Disorder-Not Otherwise Specified (BP-NOS).
-Under this subcategory, children who were severely impaired by mood disorder but did not meet adult criteria could still qualify for insurance and accommodation while research into their condition continued.
+To address the problem, a committee convened in 2000 and announced the creation of a sub-classification of bipolar disorder called Bipolar Disorder-Not Otherwise Specified (BP-NOS).
+Under this subcategory, children who were severely impaired by mood disorder but did not meet full criteria for bipolar disorder could still qualify for insurance and accommodation while research into their condition continued.
 Today, most children receive the NOS diagnosis.

 Children diagnosed with BP- NOS are typically characterized by abrupt swings of mood and energy that occur multiple times within a day.
 Intense outbursts of temper, poor frustration tolerance, and oppositional defiant behaviors are commonplace.
 Affected children may switch from irritable, easily annoyed, angry mood states to silly, goofy, giddy elation…or they may fluctuate closer to one pole or the other.
 They can experience low energy periods of intense boredom, depression and social withdrawal, have low self-esteem and often have suicidal thoughts.
 Often these children are very bright and capable but greatly challenged by their illness.